-As one MyMyelomaTeam member suggested to another, “You might want to see if your doctor can suggest palliative care.
+As one MyMyelomaTeam member suggested to another, “You might want to see if your doctor can refer you to palliative care.
 They are great with ideas to help you feel better and have a better quality of life.”
 Another shared, “I really have a great palliative team, and I feel blessed to have them.”

 As part of your palliative care program, a social worker can help you manage various aspects of living with myeloma.
 Some helpful things they can do include:

-Scientists studying myeloma have said that fatigue, sleep, pain, and mood are intertwined in people with multiple myeloma.
+Scientists have found that fatigue, sleep, pain, and mood are intertwined in people with multiple myeloma.
 For example, pain from multiple myeloma can interfere with sleep, which can lead to mood problems.
 In addition, anxiety and depression are common responses to health issues and may make individuals feel isolated and fatigued.
-Trained mental health care providers are an essential part of the health care team to support you during any stage of life with myeloma.
+Trained mental health care providers are an essential part of the palliative care team to support you during any stage of life with myeloma.

-On MyMyelomaTeam, the social network for people living with myeloma and their loved ones, you can ask questions, share your own journey with myeloma, or encourage others who share theirs.
-With more than 15,000 members on the MyMyelomaTeam, it won’t be long before you have an online group of supporters who can help you live your best life.
+On MyMyelomaTeam, the social network for people living with myeloma and their loved ones, you can ask questions, share your journey with myeloma, or encourage others who share theirs.
+With more than 17,000 members on MyMyelomaTeam, it won’t be long before you have an online group of supporters who can help you live your best life.

-Have you had experience with palliative care for myeloma?
-Share your story in the comments below or by posting on MyMyelomaTeam.
+Are you using palliative care services for myeloma?
+Would you recommend palliative care to other members?
+Share your experiences in the comments below or by posting on MyMyelomaTeam.